 - When the chicken is cooked, let it rest for five minutes.

-- Meanwhile slice the tomato and place it in a bowl with the salad leaves.
-Dress the salad with a generous squeeze of lemon juice and a grating of zest, a little olive oil, and black pepper.
+- Slice the tomato and place it in a bowl with the salad leaves.
+Dress the salad with a generous squeeze of lemon juice and a grating of zest, a little olive oil and black pepper.

 - Serve the chicken and salad with a generous drizzle of pesto.

 I love the freshness of mint.
-Its such a powerful flavor-bringer, and it really brings this smoothie to life.
+It’s such a powerful flavor-bringer, and it brings this smoothie to life.
 This is a great snack, full of fresh ingredients.
-The fruit is just peeled and blended so none of the goodness is lost through cooking.
+The fruit is just peeled and blended so that none of the goodness is lost through cooking.

-The citrus fruits are full of vitamin C which is essential for our bodies to function properly.
-Mangoes have powerful anti-oxidant compounds which can help to prevent cancer.
-All fresh vegetables are full of fiber which is essential for healthy bowels, and of course, keeping inflammation under control.
+The citrus fruits are full of vitamin C, which is essential for our bodies to function properly.
+Mangoes have powerful antioxidant compounds, which can help to prevent cancer.
+All fresh vegetables are full of fiber, which is essential for healthy bowels and keeping inflammation under control.

 - Peel the mango, with a knife, then cut the two sides off from the stone, and shave off any more fruit that you can from around the stone.

-- Add the avocado and mango to a food processor with mint leaves, and the orange and lime juice, and the ice.
+- Add the avocado and mango to a food processor with mint leaves, orange juice, lime juice and ice.

-- Blend on full power until you have a thick and smooth liquid.
+- Blend on full power until you have a thick, smooth liquid.